Comparisons

 Where Slyce wins

-Zero subscription, zero commitment to active picking.
-Slyce's $0 monthly fee plus the per-purchase mechanic means you don't have to remember to invest.
-The portfolio builds itself based on your spending.
+No commitment to active picking.
+The per-purchase mechanic means you don't have to remember to invest or research positions — the portfolio builds itself based on your spending.
 The spend-to-own guide walks the long-term arithmetic.

 Brand-specific ownership tied to your spending.
 If you buy from Apple, you own Apple.
 If you don't buy from a company, you don't own it.
 The portfolio matches your spending pattern by design.